MaxStenex/portfolio/README.md

-# This is my personal web-site with my contacts.
+# This is my personal web-site about me with my contacts.
 Link https://maxstenex.github.io/portfolio/